CodeYourFuture/curriculum/content/js1/blocks/feedback/index.md

 The test code is throwing a {{<tooltip title="ReferenceError">}}A **ReferenceError** occurs when we try to reference a variable that we've not defined in our code.{{</tooltip>}}

 This means that we haven't defined a function named `getOrdinalNumber`, but we're trying to use it.

-To fix this, we can define `getOrdinalNumber` in our test file.
+To fix this, we can declare `getOrdinalNumber`.

 ```js
 function getOrdinalNumber() {}